TosbackCgusBridge-Bot/CGUs-versions/Dailycaller/Privacy Policy.md

 Copyright (c) 2009, The Daily Caller, Inc.

-How the Daily Caller got its name (a true story) 3:35 PM 10/18/2012 Bill Clinton concedes Obama hasn’t ‘fixed’ the country 1:51 PM 10/18/2012 You can always trust Tina Brown!
-7:32 AM 10/18/2012 Alpha Test 6:40 AM 10/18/2012 Caption this: The #1 threat to women in America 3:23 PM 10/18/2012 Vote for Obama because he hasn’t fixed things, says Bill Clinton 3:00 PM 10/18/2012 10 Bruce Springsteen lyrics that make absolutely no sense \[SLIDESHOW\] 11:40 PM 10/18/2012 Report: Welfare government’s single largest budget item in FY 2011 at approx. $1.03 trillion 12:00 AM 10/18/2012 10 dogs that are definitely in the spirit of fall \[SLIDESHOW\] 6:05 PM 10/17/2012 Let’s pretend: The best Romney-Obama passive-aggressive moments from Tuesday’s debate \[SLIDESHOW\] 10:34 AM 10/17/2012 See More Obama at Hofstra: Relatively alert, ergo big winner 8:06 PM 10/17/2012 Got racism?
+Gary Johnson asks DC federal court to intervene in 3rd presidential debate 10:03 AM 10/19/2012 How the Daily Caller got its name (a true story) 3:35 PM 10/18/2012 You can always trust Tina Brown!
+7:32 AM 10/18/2012 Alpha Test 6:40 AM 10/18/2012 What’s the big deal about Benghazi, anyway?
+10:04 AM 10/19/2012 Caption this: The #1 threat to women in America 3:23 PM 10/18/2012 10 Bruce Springsteen lyrics that make absolutely no sense \[SLIDESHOW\] 11:40 PM 10/18/2012 Report: Welfare government’s single largest budget item in FY 2011 at approx. $1.03 trillion 12:00 AM 10/18/2012 10 dogs that are definitely in the spirit of fall \[SLIDESHOW\] 6:05 PM 10/17/2012 Let’s pretend: The best Romney-Obama passive-aggressive moments from Tuesday’s debate \[SLIDESHOW\] 10:34 AM 10/17/2012 See More Photo of the Day Obama at Hofstra: Relatively alert, ergo big winner 8:06 PM 10/17/2012 Got racism?
 6:58 PM 10/10/2012 Ask Matt Labash: Dare not to dream — an anti-political rant 10:39 PM 08/20/2012 Ask Matt Labash: The Daily Caller interns strike back 1:21 AM 08/09/2012 Leaders with Ginni Thomas: Newt Gingrich 8:41 PM 10/14/2012 Gingrich calls out Rove super PAC, NRSC for abandoning Akin 5:58 AM 10/14/2012 Videos Sections

 *   2012 Elections
 *   Politics